 You Haven’t Had a Good Cup of Tea in Ages

 Also known as a ‘life crisis’ back in the UK.
 South East Asia has the worst tea etiquette you’ve ever had the misfortune to witness.
 From crimes against tea of putting the milk in first, to bringing you lukewarm water with the teabag on the side.
 ON THE SIDE.

 You’re Sick and Tired of Defending SEA Stereotypes

-You are repulsed every time you hear a passive-aggressive, xenophobic comment about Thai women being either hookers, or poor rice farm girls using you for your money.
+You constantly commit fantasy murders in your head every time you hear a passive-aggressive, xenophobic comment about Thai women being either hookers, or poor rice farm girls using you for your money.
 You’re sick of having to explain that Ladyboys don’t ‘try and trick you’ into sleeping with them (see; every American movie ever made about Thailand) because Thai culture is all about saving face and that Thai people do their best to not embarrass or ridicule anybody.

 You’re tired of biting your lip every time you hear a snidey comment about a country that you have a lot of love for, by people who have never ventured out of their own back garden.

 And on the Sabbath day – Lucifer created Bangkok, Vietnamese and Manilla taxi drivers.
 Worst.
 People.
 Ever.

 You never quite got used to the fact that the shop assistant is pretty much dry-humping you while you innocently window shop for clothes.
 You’re still not comfortable with the fact you never have a chance to read the food menu, because the waiter/waitress is pretty much nose to nose, until you’ve made a split second decision.

 Getting out of a lift shouldn’t ever be this hard and you miss the days of your body feeling free.

 The Spoon and Fork Combination Just Seems Right